traintastic/traintastic/manual/traintasticmanual/en-us/traintasticdiyprotocol.md

 ## Messages {#tdiyp-messages}

-Messages are send by Traintastic to the DIY device, for every message the DIY device sends a response message.
+Messages are send by Traintastic to the DIY device, for most messages the DIY device sends a response message.
 Some messages are sent unsolicited by the DIY device to Traintastic if changes are detected by the DIY device.

 | Command                                     |                                         |